tropicalennui/tropicalennui/README.md

 - 👋 Hi, I’m @tropicalennui
 - 👀 I’m an IT Service Management expert with over 20 years experience working with tools like Remedy and ServiceNow
+- 📖 Once upon a time, I managed a scalable development team and got pretty good at backlog management
-- 🌱 I’m currently working on projects using Claude and Copilot, in conjunction with ServiceNow, Jira and Obsidian
+- ⏰ I’m currently working on personal projects using Claude Pro, while I enjoy unlimited Github Copilot on the clock

 <!---
 tropicalennui/tropicalennui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.